 A new spiritual order of events must now come into being, Jesus indicates.
 The Great Awakening must continue.
 Many people of these times could intellectually interpret the words within scripture but remain spiritually uncomprehending.
 The Pharisees were one such group.
 Parable teaching leads us to spiritual comprehension, hopefully yielding nuance to each person’s knowledge and wisdom.

 Jesus also lends himself to the mustard seed, for once it spreads, it is hard to rid the field.
 Jesus plants many seeds.
 He speaks to the new creation consciousness, or some might describe it as the new kingdom consciousness, and that if one wants to receive the harvest, these seeds Jesus sows begin the process.
 The “mysteries” mentioned by Luke and the “things hidden” by Matthew refer to deepening growth as the parable understanding develops.
-Most scholars recognize that the final teachings within Essene priesthood training concerned the study of parable knowledge-wisdom.
+Most scholars recognize that among the final teachings within Essene priesthood training concerned the study of parable knowledge-wisdom.

 Jesus initiates the preparation of this ‘good soil’, specifically the disciples.
 He then sows the seed, especially when he speaks privately, for the disciples are the first to have this seed sown upon the grounds of their souls.
 Reflected in the following verse, 13.38, “the good sons are the children [sons (family)] of the kingdom,” wherein he privately speaks to the disciples as The Parable of the Tares* is explained.
 This gives the disciples a special role.
 Yet, it is also true if “the field is the world,” with “the good seed are the sons,” this leaves the calling open to any who choose the kingdom, taking upon themselves this sonship.
 Therein any good soil will grow this good fruit.